gonzabbb/WB_Final_Project/README.md

 Glass, litter, and needles scattered in public spaces.
 Safety and security concerns impacting students' well-being.
-The Green Air Green Corridor (CAGC) is an initiative aimed at creating a green space connecting multiple schools in the area.
+The Clean Air Green Corridor (CAGC) is an initiative aimed at creating a green space connecting multiple schools in the area.
 This program provides students with a safe environment where they can come together and embrace the positive aspects of their community.

 Mission